 From the Signatures page, scroll to the signature on which you want to base the Second Language design.

-Open the Actions menu on the bottom of the signature and select Duplicate.
+Click the three-dot icon of the signature and select Duplicate.

-In the pop-up, type a name for the new design (e.g., Hebrew signature), and click Duplicate Signature.
+In the pop-up, type a name for the new design (e.g., Hebrew signature), and if relevant, the organization you'd like the duplicate to appear in.
+Click Duplicate.

 The duplicated signature is added to the Signatures page.